Geography of the Philippines: Geology

 The Philippine Archipelago is geologically part of the Philippine Mobile Belt located between the Philippine Sea Plate, the South China Sea Basin of the Eurasian Plate, and the Sunda Plate.
 The Philippine Trench (also called the Mindanao Trench) is a submarine trench 1320 km in length found directly east of the Philippine Mobile Belt and is the result of a collision of tectonic plates.
 The Philippine Sea Plate is subducting under the Philippine Mobile Belt at the rate of about 16 cm per year.
 The Philippine Fault System consists of a series of seismic faults that produce several earthquakes per year, most of which are not felt.
 The Galathea Depth in the Philippine Trench is the deepest point in the country and the third deepest in the world.
 The trench is located in the Philippine Sea.

 The islands are composed of volcanic, coral, principal rock formations.
-Eight major types of forests are distributed throughout the Philippines; dipterocarp, beach forest, pine forest, molave forest, lower montane forest, upper montane or mossy forest, mangroves, and ultrabasic forest.
+Twelve main forest formations are classified, which are the Mangrove forest, Beach forest, Freshwater swamp forest, Peat swamp forest, Molave forest (Forest over Limestone), Bonsai forest (Forest over Ultramafic rocks), Tropical semi-evergreen rain forest, Tropical moist deciduous forest, Dipterocarp forest (Tropical lowland evergreen rainforest), Tropical lower montane rain forest, Mossy forest (tropical upper montane rain forest), and Tropical sub-alpine forest.
 The highest mountain is Mount Apo.
 It measures up to 2954 m above sea level and is located on the island of Mindanao.
-The second highest point can be found on Luzon at Mount Pulag, a peak 2941 m above sea level.
+The second highest point can be found on Mindanao as well, at Mount Dulang-dulang, a peak 2941 m above sea level.